 * HilariousInHindsight: A ''Simpsons'' episode featuring TonyHawk (who has a skateboarding duel with Homer at the climax) aired only three months after the game's release.

-* LicensedGame: This game is based off of ''The Simpsons'' franchise.
+* LicensedGame: This game is based on ''The Simpsons'' franchise.

 * TheProblemWithLicensedGames: With reviews pointing out the flaws in everything, it seems the game has fallen victim to this trope.